 Please follow these procedures:

-The sponsoring or approving department, faculty, institute or office must send the following information to Kristen Mallory (firstname.lastname@example.org), Director of Global Education and Off-Campus Study, and Dianna Graves (email@example.com), Assistant Vice President and Dean of Students:
+The sponsoring or approving department, faculty, institute or office must send the following information to Kristen Mallory (email@example.com), Director of Global Education and Off-Campus Study, and Dianna Graves (firstname.lastname@example.org), Vice President for Student Affairs:

 Name of sponsoring department, faculty, institute or office.